 4. No More Lucene Support

-Okay, that’s not totally true — you can use Lucene with an single-instance installation.
-However, Solr is now a requirement for the xConnect services.
-If your Sitecore solution is still using Lucene for ContentSearch, you’ll need to switch to Solr or some other supported search provider prior to upgrading.
+Okay, that’s not totally true — you can use Lucene with a single-instance installation.
+However, Solr or Azure Search is now a requirement for the xConnect services.
+If your Sitecore solution is still using Lucene for ContentSearch, you’ll need to switch to Solr or some other supported search provider prior to upgrading, like Azure.

 5. Infrastructure Changes and Planning